TheSarang/IMDB-Database-Management-System/README.md

 - knownForTitles (array of tconsts) – titles for a person

 ## <a name="Tools"></a> Tools used
-HTML, CSS, Javascript, Bootstrap, Node.js, MySQL database
+HTML, CSS, Javascript, Bootstrap, Node.js, MySQL Database